Ron isn't going to have a very good year.

 Films — Live Action

 - From the film Krull: Ergo the Magnificent, whose transformation spells always affect himself regardless of who he aims them at.
 Good thing he has a spell to turn someone into a tiger...

 - Mr. Magorium's magic went all wonky near the end of his life in the film version of Mr. Magorium's Wonder Emporium

-- Schmendrick, from The Last Unicorn, who is so inept that his teacher decided it meant that he had some kind of incredible potential, and made him immortal so that he could live long enough to sort it out.
+- Schmendrick, from The Last Unicorn, who is so inept that his teacher Nikos decided it meant that he had some kind of incredible potential, and made him immortal so that he could live long enough to sort it out.
 Turns out Nikos was absolutely right.

 - Neville Longbottom from the Harry Potter novels.
 Until the fifth book.
 It doesn't help that he's been using his father's wand for most of the series instead of a wand better suited to him.

 - Ronald Weasley is rendered fairly inept for much of Harry Potter and the Chamber of Secrets, when his wand is broken.
 See the page image.
 Amusingly, it ends up saving him and Harry when Lockhart gets his hands on it and tries to wipe their memories.
 It backfires.

 - A similar thing happens to Harry in The Deathly Hallows.